tiennh93/2025-Playwright-Swag-Labs-Demo/steering/pw-tasks.md

-# 🛠️ Hướng dẫn thực hành: Build Framework từ số 0
+# 🛠️ Practice Guide: Build Framework from Scratch

-Làm theo đúng trình tự này, bạn sẽ có một project hoàn chỉnh để demo.
+Follow this exact sequence to have a complete demo project.

-## ✅ Phần 1: Khởi tạo & Cấu hình (Setup)
+## ✅ Part 1: Initialization & Configuration (Setup)

 1.  **Init Project:**
     ```bash